rajgits/data-structure-problems/README.md

-# Base data strucre problems in PY model code will support in framework pattern.
+# Base data strucre problems in PY model code will support in framework pattern with Blockchain algos.